Preface

 That's all for what makes the content of this book different from other books.
 There is also a difference in form.
 In addition to the text of the book in print and online, there are also online exercises (with automated grading), some online Logic tools and applications, online videos of lectures, and an online forum for discussion.

 The online offering of the course began with an experimental version early in the 2000s.
 While it was moderately successful, we were at that time unable to combine the online materials and tools and grading program with videos and an online forum, and so we discontinued the experiment.
-Recently, it was revived when Sebastian Thrun, Daphne Koller, and Andrew Ng created technologies for comprehensive offering online courses and began offering highly successful online courses of their own.
+Recently, it was revived when Sebastian Thrun, Daphne Koller, and Andrew Ng created technologies for comprehensive online courses and began offering highly successful online courses of their own.
 With their technology and the previous materials, it was easy to create a comprehensive online course in Logic.
 And this led to completion of this book.

 Thanks also to Pat Suppes, Jon Barwise, John Etchemendy, David-Barker Plummer, and others at the Stanford Center for the Study of Language and Information for their pioneering work on online education in Logic.
 Language, Proof, and Logic (LPL) in particular is a wonderful introduction to Logic and is widely used around the world.
 Although there are differences between that volume and this one in theory (especially semantics) and implementation (notably the use here of browser-based exercises and applications), this volume is in many ways similar to LPL.
 In particular, this volume shamelessly copies the LPL tactic of using online worlds (like Tarski's World) as a teaching tool for Logic.